Dieter Brock: Hamilton Tiger-Cats

+Los Angeles Rams

 Brock left the CFL after ten seasons and joined the National Football League for the 1985 season.
 In what would be his only season playing in the NFL, Brock signed with the Los Angeles Rams as a 34-year-old rookie, setting the NFL record for oldest rookie quarterback in history.
-Despite the team's star running back Eric Dickerson holding out the first two games over a contract dispute, Brock led the team to a 7-0 start, a feat no other quarterback would accomplish in their first season with a team again until Ben Roethlisberger started 13-0 with the Steelers in 2004.
+Despite the team's star running back Eric Dickerson holding out the first two games over a contract dispute, Brock led the team to a 7–0 start, a feat no other quarterback would accomplish in their first season with a team again until Ben Roethlisberger started 13–0 with the Steelers in 2004.
 Brock led the team to a division title, the #2 seed in the NFC playoffs, and set team rookie records for passing yards (2,658), touchdown passes (16), and passer rating (81.8) (most of his rookie passing records have since been broken).
-Brock's final game was the 1985 NFC Championship Game against the Chicago Bears, where he only managed 66 yards passing and lost a fumble that Wilber Marshall returned for a touchdown to close out the scoring in a 24-0 game.
+Brock's final game was the 1985 NFC Championship Game against the Chicago Bears, where he only managed 66 yards passing and lost a fumble that Wilber Marshall returned for a touchdown to close out the scoring in a 24–0 game.

 In the 1986 preseason, Brock suffered an injury to his left knee on a tackle by Bo Eason of the Houston Oilers in the first exhibition game on August 2.
 Brock underwent arthroscopic knee surgery the following week and went on the injured reserve list the next month.
 Although the Rams had Steve Bartkowski as backup, they elected to deal with the Oilers and their new draft pick Jim Everett (who they had a dispute with over signing).

 When Brock did tests with the team later in the month to test his knee, he aggravated his back (which he stated had been a chronic problem since 1982).
 Tests revealed he had a "degenerative disk in his lower back", one that could not be corrected by surgery due to the nature of his throwing position, in which he would wrench his back each time he moved to let go of a pass (cortisone injections proved futile).
-One of five quarterbacks on the roster, he was released by the team after the a year ended; he chose to move on from playing football to a coaching career.
+One of five quarterbacks on the roster, he was released by the team after the year ended; he chose to move on from playing football to a coaching career.

 Brock still holds the Blue Bombers record for career passing yards with 29,623.
-In 2005, for the commemoration of the Blue Bombers 75th anniversary, Brock was named one of the 20 All-Time Blue Bomber Greats.
+In 2005, for the commemoration of the Blue Bombers' 75th anniversary, Brock was named one of the 20 All-Time Blue Bomber Greats.
 He was elected into the Canadian Football Hall of Fame in 1995.

+Career statistics

 In popular culture

-In every episode of the Dave Dameshek Football Program on iTunes Dave and Adam Rank compete in who can make the best organic reference to Dieter Brock.
+In every episode of the Dave Dameshek Football Program on iTunes, Dameshek and Adam Rank compete over who can make the best organic reference to Dieter Brock.
 He appeared as a guest on their 100th episode.